Giada Trebeschi

-Giada Trebeschi (born August 8, 1973 in Reggio Emilia, Italy) is an Italian author of historical fiction, thrillers, theater plays and screenplays.
+Giada Trebeschi (born 8 August 1973) is an Italian author of historical fiction, thrillers, theater plays and screenplays.
 Her novels being based on true historical events touch various topics and periods.
 In addition she publishes some very short stories on her blog in English and Italian.

 Biography

 Giada Trebeschi only coincidentally was born in Reggio Emilia as her mother visited her family in the vicinity.
 In fact the parents, her father Alberto Trebeschi, an engineer and business man and her mother Anna Maria Francesconi-Trebeschi a specialist for ancient furniture, lived in Bologna, Italy, which, even after moving several times, Giada Trebeschi refers to as "her city".
 Here she also went to the school of the Dominicans from early age till high school.

 Her father first guided her into the direction of natural science even though, already as a teenager, she took pleasure in humanistic subjects like Literature and History of Art and thanks to one of her teachers, Sister Ignazia, she grew very fond of History.

-From very early stage she was a ravenous reader and her father encouraged this attitude feeding her hunger with many different genres so that at the age of twelve she already had read, among others, Hemingway’s The old man and the sea, nearly all Emilio Salgari and Jules Verne novels, Dumas's The Three Musketeers and Italo Calvino’s The Cloven Viscount, The nonexistent Knight and The Baron in the Trees.
+From very early stage she was a ravenous reader and her father encouraged this attitude feeding her hunger with many different genres so that at the age of twelve she already had read, among others, Hemingway's The old man and the sea, nearly all Emilio Salgari and Jules Verne novels, Dumas's The Three Musketeers and Italo Calvino's The Cloven Viscount, The nonexistent Knight and The Baron in the Trees.
 Very early in her life she started learning foreign languages and, in order to do it correctly and with adequate pronunciation, she went to England and France for some time before she turned eighteen.

 At the age of nineteen the family moved to Pescara, Italy where she also went to G. D'Annunzio University.
 Being fascinated by international Literature and, based on her curiosity for other places and cultures, she decided to study Foreign Languages and Literature.

-On 27 November 1996 she graduated in foreign languages cum laude at the university of Pescara and exactly two years later on 27 November 1998 she graduated a second time in Italian Literature and History of Art at the University of Chieti.
+On 27 November 1996 she graduated in foreign languages cum laude at the university of Pescara and exactly two years later on 27 November 1998 she graduated a second time in Italian Literature and History of Art at the University of Chiet.